Muhozaplt/Muhozaplt/README.md

 - Used **Scanning Tunneling Microscopy (STM)** and **Spectroscopy (STS)** for nanoscale characterization
 - Identified distinct quantum states at nanoline ends and determined optimal fabrication conditions
 - Contributed to foundational research for quantum-confined systems with applications in nanoelectronics and quantum computing
-- **Skills:** Experimental Physics, STM/STS, Quantum Mechanics, Material Science, Data Visualization
+- **Skills:** Experimental Physics, STM/STS, Quantum Mechanics, Material Science, Data Visualisation

 ## 💻 Technical Skills